 Finally, buying all the ingredients individually can be a time consuming hassle.
 First you have to find and order a reputable product for each ingredient.
 Then you have to swallow separate capsules for each ingredient.
 Or maybe you even have to measure out quantities of powder.
 The hassle may be worth a substantial savings in money.
 But what if you didn't have to choose between the two?
 What if you could have both convenience and competitive prices?

 In early 2016, Thrivous began developing new nootropic products to address all six challenges described above.
 Our products combine well-researched and effective ingredients at effective dosages into open formulas with shared certificates of analysis, so you can be confident that you are using quality products.
 And our products have prices that rival purchasing their ingredients individually, so you can feel good about their value.
-I believe they are the most cost-effective nootropics in the world.
+I believe they are the most valuable nootropics in the world.